edwardchanjw/KirinOCR/README.md

 Hekcing optical character recognizer to read @Kirinodere's japanese weeb trash

 ## How to install
-1. Either build the binaries yourself, or download a release (already pre-packed)
+1. Clone the repository
+2. Install NodeJS (I'm using v8.11.3)
 2. Install Tesseract (the actual OCR engine)
-3. Run the app (???) and drag/resize it so that the the red box is over the text to recognize:
+3. Run the app using `npm run start`, and drag/resize the app so that the the red box is over the text to recognize:

 ![Image of this mediocre tool at work](https://i.imgur.com/zZBkLzC.png)